adamtilson/adamtilson.github.io/lecture/lec-02/markdown.md

 F | T | T
 F | F | T

-- Confusing.
+- Tricky.
 P is the premise, Q is the conclusion.
 - Both parts are propositions, can be T or F
 - We're evaluating if the implication is true, not either part!
-- "If all dogs are good boys, then all chihuahua's are good boys" ]
+- "If you get 100% in this course, I will buy you a pizza."
+]

 ---